The Amazing Kreskin: Career

 From 1972 to 1975, Kreskin's television series The Amazing World of Kreskin was broadcast throughout Canada on CTV and distributed in syndication in the United States.
-It was produced in Ottawa, Ontario at the CJOH-TV studios.
-An additional set of episodes was produced in 1975 through 1977 at the studios of CFTO-TV in Toronto, billed as The New Kreskin Show.
-He appeared on The Tonight Show 61 times from 1970 to 1980.
-In the 1980s and 90s he came to prominence again through several appearances on Late Night with David Letterman and on the Howard Stern Show.
-In 2009 he became the first guest to make three appearances on Late Night with Jimmy Fallon.
+It was produced in Ottawa, Ontario, at the CJOH-TV studios.
+An additional set of episodes was produced from 1975 to 1978 at the studios of CFTO-TV in Toronto, billed as The New Kreskin Show.

+His first television appearance was on The Steve Allen Show in 1964.
+He went on to appear approximately 100 times on each of The Mike Douglas Show and The Merv Griffin Show and 88 times on The Tonight Show Starring Johnny Carson.
+It was Carson who gave him the moniker "The Amazing Kreskin".
+Kreskin claimed that his first appearance on the Steve Allen Show, during which he tripped when blinded by stage lights, inspired Carson to create the character Carnac the Magnificent who would habitually stumble on his way to the Tonight Show desk.
+However, multiple sources have indicated that Carson was actually inspired by Steve Allen’s “Answer Man” routine.

+In the 1980s and 1990s, Kreskin came to prominence again through several appearances on Late Night with David Letterman and The Howard Stern Show as well as around 100 appearances on Live with Regis and Kathie Lee (now Live with Kelly and Mark).

+In 2009, he became the first guest to make four appearances on Late Night with Jimmy Fallon.

-Though Kreskin makes "predictions", he does not claim to have paranormal or clairvoyant powers, and does not like to be considered a "psychic".
-One of his best known tricks is to find his own check for his current performance.
-If he does not find it, he does not get paid for that day.
-He instructs the audience to hide an envelope containing his paycheck, while he is escorted off stage and into seclusion by other members of the audience.
-He then re-emerges and hunts through the audience, almost always being able to ferret out the correct location.
+Though Kreskin made "predictions", he did not claim to have paranormal or clairvoyant powers, and did not like to be considered a "psychic".
+One of his best known tricks was to find his own paycheck for his current performance.
+If he did not find it, he did not get paid for that day.
+He would instruct the audience to hide an envelope containing the check, while he was escorted off stage and into seclusion by other members of the audience.
+He then re-emerged and hunted through the audience, almost always being able to ferret out the correct location.

-According to Kreskin, he has failed only ten or eleven times, including his performance at Rockwell's in Pelham, where he needed two attempts and a "rehide" of the check with an additional two attempts at finding the check/note.
-On April 14, 2018, Kreskin failed to find the hidden check while performing to a sold out crowd in New York's Lion Theater on 42nd St. After about 30 minutes of leading viewers around the small theater trying to find the check, Kreskin settled his search on an area behind the stage, out of view of most of the audience.
+According to Kreskin, he failed only ten or eleven times, including his performance at Rockwell's in the Village of Pelham, where he needed two attempts and a "rehide" of the check with an additional two attempts at finding the check or note.
+On April 14, 2018, Kreskin failed to find the hidden check while performing to a sold-out crowd in Theatre Row, New York City on 42nd Street.
+After about 30 minutes of leading viewers around the small theater trying to find the check, Kreskin settled his search on an area behind the stage, out of view of most of the audience.
 The check was hidden within the general area.
 His efforts were in vain however, as perhaps eight to ten minutes later he threw up his hands and declared he had failed at the trick for the 12th time in 30 years.